Top 10 Plants for Growing in Rocky Soil

 Check out the top 10 plants for growing in clay soil.

 Rocky soils and sandy soils are ideal for this hardy, low-growing, evergreen ground cover, making it a good choice for drought-tolerant gardens.
 Bearberry produces white or pink flowers in summer and red berries in fall.

 Campanula spp., Zones 3 to 9

 Spring- and summer-blooming bellflower comes in both vibrant and pastel shades of pink and blue, plus white.
-Though this plant doesn’t mind the rocks, it needs regular watering.
+Though these plants don’t mind rocky soils, they do need regular watering.
 Many cultivars are perennials, but some annual varieties are available as well.

 Iberis spp., Zones 5 to 9

 Aquilegia, Zones 3 to 9

 Gardeners love that this perennial is both graceful and tough.
 Not only is columbine easy to cultivate, it thrives almost anywhere.
 Place these plants in rocky soils, open slopes, woodland paths and backyard gardens.
 The intricately shaped flower is available in a wide range of colors.